JonasWard/url-safe-bitpacking/README.md

 ### float

 Floating points work very much like the integer type, with the main difference that one can also define a precision to define at what order of magnitude (from -3 to +3) the variable should be considered.
 The significand can be up to 20 bits, which eg. at precision -3 would allow a range of .001 to 1048.576.
-Floating points are assumed to be always positive.

 ```typescript
 DataEntryFactory.createFloat(20, 10, 200, -1, 'shapePreProcessingWarptotal');